 The Maine West Scholarship Fund (formerly Dollars for Scholars) exists to raise scholarship money to be given to Maine West students to help with the cost of ANY post-secondary education.
 For more information or to access the application, please click below:

 Maine West Scholarship Application (Coming Soon)

 Your participation and support is essential to the success of the program.
 Money is raised from memberships, corporate and staff donations, snack sales on final exam days and an Annual Raffle.

-THANKS TO YOU, OUR STAFF, AND OUR CORPORATE SPONSORS, WE WERE ABLE TO GIVE 47 ($1,000) SCHOLARSHIPS TO STUDENTS FROM THE CLASS OF 2016!
+THANKS TO YOU, OUR STAFF, AND OUR CORPORATE SPONSORS, WE WERE ABLE TO GIVE over 50 ($1,000) SCHOLARSHIPS TO STUDENTS FROM IN THE LAST THREE YEARS!